Chelsea apologise to man racially abused, Mourinho ashamed

 "Should evidence show they are guilty the club will ban them for life."

-The United Nations (UN) said it had been working with world and European soccer governing bodies FIFA and UEFA to tackle racism in the sport.
+The United Nations (UN) said it had been working with world and European soccer governing bodies FIFA and FIA to tackle racism in the sport.

 “The events in the Richelieu-Drouot Metro station in Paris show that much work remains to be done before racism is truly eradicated from sport, let alone from society at large,” the UN said in a statement.